danielperna84/pyhomematic/README.rst

 An example.py can be found at https://github.com/danielperna84/pyhomematic

 Theoretically all Homematic devices will be automatically detected and directly provide the getValue and setValue methods needed to perform any action.
-Additionally the following devices provide convenience methods to easily perform certain tasks:
+Additionally, implemented devices provide convenirnce-properties and methods to perform certain tasks.

-- HM-Sec-SC-2 (Door contact - open/closed sensor)
-- HM-CC-RT-DN (Thermostat)
-- HM-CC-RT-DN-BoM (Thermostat)
-- ZEL STG RM FEP 230V (Rollershutter, by Roto Tronic)
-- HM-LC-Bl1-FM * (Rollershutter, not tested, looks exactly like ZEL STG RM FEP 230V, so maybe they're compatible.)
-- HM-LC-Bl1PBU-FM (Rollershutter)
-- HM-LC-Dim1L-Pl-3 (Switch / Dimmer)
-- HM-LC-Sw1-Pl-2 (Switch)

-More devices might be supported in the future.
+For more information visit the Wiki: https://github.com/danielperna84/pyhomematic/wiki